BimBeau/bimbeau-multisteps/README.md

 Each step should be placed on its own page.
 When a user submits the form, the plugin records the answers and automatically redirects to the next step.

+## Menu customization

+The advanced settings page lets you change the label and Dashicon used for the plugin's admin menu.
+Update these fields and save the options to see the new menu name and icon.